nmcdonnell-kx/docs/docs/interfaces/kafka/reference.md

 _Delete a set of topic parition pairs to the current assignment_

-Syntax: `.kfk.AssignDel[x;y]`
+Syntax: `.kfk.AssignDel[clid;tpc_part]`

 Where

--   `x` is an integer denoting the client id which the assignment is to applied
+-   `clid` is an integer denoting the client id which the assignment is to applied
--   `y` is a dictionary mapping topic name as a symbol to partition as a long to be removed
+-   `tpc_part` is a dictionary mapping topic name as a symbol to partition as a long to be removed

 returns a null on successful execution, will display inappropriate assignment deletion if necessary